mattvenn/zero-to-asic-www/content/post/asic_submitted.md

 aliases:
     - mpw1_submitted

-tags: ["mpw"]
+tags: ["mpw", "course"]
 ---

 Wow!
 What a journey.
 I'm very happy to announce our submission is in and accepted.
-Now we have a long wait to see if it works!
+Now we have a long wait to see if it works! (it does!
+[Jump to the end](#update) for an update).

 Here's a picture of the final design.
 The outer edge and the block at the bottom are all part of [Caravel](/terminology/shuttle#caravel), the standard chip format that everyone on the shuttle has to use.
 It includes a RISCV processor, RAM, UART, a wishbone bus and more.